IBM/power-up/docs/OPCG_intro_setup.rst

 ============

-OpenPOWER Cluster Genesis (OPCG) enables greatly simplified configuration of clusters of baremetal OpenPOWER servers running Linux.
+OpenPOWER Cluster Genesis (OPCG) enables greatly simplified configuration of clusters of bare metal OpenPOWER servers running Linux.
 It leverages widely used open source tools such as Cobbler, Ansible and Python.
 Because it relies solely on industry standard protocols such as IPMI and PXE boot, hybrid clusters of OpenPOWER and x86 nodes can readily be supported.
 Currently